-Auburn University K-12 Outreach is pleased to provide documents in support of the launching of the GEAR UP Alabama (GUA) Tutoring Program for 2015-2016.
+Auburn University CEOE is pleased to provide documents in support of the launching of the GEAR UP Alabama (GUA) Tutoring Program for 2015-2016.

 The purpose of GUA tutoring program is to facilitate one-on-one and small group academic tutoring between college students and GUA school participants focusing on increased math, science, and English/Language Arts achievement for GUA students through individualized assistance; to improve GUA students’ exposure to college-age near peers in order to promote a college-going culture; and to leverage IHE resources in order to improve the academic success of students in Alabama’s Black Belt region.